 Dr. Nichols heads the research team at the Nichols Lab, a multi-continental group of quantitative scientists and modelers focused on bridging the gap between traditional clinical science, epidemiology, health economics, mathematical modelling, and actionable implementation.
 She is jointly appointed as an Assistant Professor at the Department of Medical Microbiology, AMC and at the Department of Global Health, Boston University School of Public Health.

 She was appointed to the faculty of Boston University in 2019, and since 2020 has expanded her work to include SARS- CoV-2, currently chairing the global Access to COVID-19 Tools Accelerator’s diagnostic modeling consortium aimed at improving the impact and efficiency of rapid antigen testing strategies for SARS-CoV-2.

 A Running USA hosted webinar with Dr. Nichols is set for Tuesday, May 4 at 10am PT/1pm ET and open to all.
-Questions for Dr. Nichols can be submitted in advance using the webinar registration form.

 About Running USA

 Running USA is a tax-exempt, not-for-profit organization devoted to improving the status and experience of distance running and racing in the United States through collective marketing and promotions, information, and communications within the industry and to the national media, services to events and industry members, and the development of American world class stars.
 It seeks the advancement of the sport and the provision of value to each of its members’ events and businesses.
 For more information, visit RunningUSA.org